 The wsam:Addressing policy assertion is a nested policy container assertion.
 The meaning of this assertion, when present in a policy alternative, is that WS-Addressing is required to communicate with the subject.
-The wsam:Addressing assertion does not indicate any restrictions on the use of WS-Addressing unless otherwise qualified by assertions in its nested policy expression.
 In order to indicate that the subject supports WS-Addressing but does not require its use, an additional policy alternative should be provided which does not contain this assertion.
 This may be done in WS-Policy compact form by adding the attribute wsp:Optional="true" to the wsam:Addressing assertion.

-3.1.2 AnonymousResponses Assertion
+3.1.2 Anonymous Responses Assertion